When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 If you need to alter or cancel an appointment, please contact Donald Carrier.
 We do our best to work with your schedule.

-How soon will I be contacted about my audition request?
+How soon will I be contacted about scheduling my audition appointment?

-We usually respond within a week of receiving the material in order to schedule your audition.
+We usually respond within a week of receiving the material in order to send you the audition scheduling link.

 What do I have to prepare for the audition?